-What does Have a Cigar mean?
+What do you think Have a Cigar means?

 Pink Floyd: Have a Cigar Meaning